 Joanna Lumley, Ray Winstone, Larry Lamb, Hugh Bonneville and Nick Knowles are just some of the well-known faces encouraging employers to hire ex-service personnel.
-They all feature in Veterans Work: The Films, premiered by Deloitte UK with the Officers’ Association, and showcasing the value of hiring veterans into UK plc – something Liz Coombs, associate Director Global Business Tax says is a win/win.
+They all feature in Veterans Work: The Films, premiered by Deloitte UK with the Officers’ Association which will be screened on Thursday 29 March at Newcastle International Film Festival, showcase the value of hiring veterans into UK plc.

 What comes to mind when you hear the word “veteran”?
 Well some assume it is an American term and do not even associate it with our UK armed forces, while others think that veterans are old soldiers from WWII.

 Yet, the reality is that a veteran could be a 26-year old woman with cyber skills.

 Each year around 16,000 men and women leave the UK’s armed forces and they bring with them some of the most sought-after skills sets as well as a great work ethic.
 Sadly, many organisations on civvy street fail to value what they offer or recognise their potential.
 As a result, more than half of the 700,000 veterans in employment in the UK have jobs in low paid or routine occupations that don’t make full use of their skills.

 That is why the three Veterans Work films, which were made by The Drive Project, have the potential to be so powerful in changing attitudes.
 By telling the stories of veterans who have transitioned successfully into the workplace, sharing the experiences of CEOs who have hired ex-service personnel and conveying the passionate support of some well-known faces, we want to challenge perceptions.